L0ren2/snake/README.md

 # snake
 snake game for the terminal

-on branch unix you can get the version compatible with linux
+on branch unix you can get the version compatible with linux.

-on branch windows you can get the windows version, obviously
+on branch windows you can get the windows version, obviously.